- You'll get an idea on how to run 2-support strategy in MLBB!

-As we are reaching the end of Season 19 of Mobile Legend: Bang Bang’s Ranked mode, this season has seen a dramatic shift in the meta.
+As Season 39 is live now in Mobile Legend: Bang Bang’s Ranked mode, there has been a decent shift in the meta.
 With a higher emphasis on fast-paced, objective-driven gameplay, teams are looking at ways to dominate the game early on, hoping to finish the match as soon as possible.
 This article will look at the best ways to win ranked matches without a Tank, and the best hero lineups to play in this way in Mobile Legends.

 Getting Started

-Essentially, you will want to pick 1 Mage with a high damage output potential in the early game, 1 Mage/Support with good Crowd Control (CC) skills to replace that from the Tank, an Assassin Jungler that can farm and look for kills early, and one or both offlaners that can easily clear minion waves and push turrets.
+Essentially, you will want to pick 1 Mage with a high damage output potential in the early game, 1 Mage/Support with good Crowd Control (CC) like Carmilla, instead of pure Tanks, aan Assassin Jungler like Lancelot that can farm and look for kills early, and one offlaner and gold laner that can easily clear minion waves and push turrets.

 Mages that suit this playstyle